javiermvc/football_outcome_prediction/README.md

 # Football Outcome Prediction
-In this repository I will show a sample of an end to end project about predicting the result football matches.
+In this repository I will show a sample of an end to end project about predicting the result of football matches.
 It will involve data scraping, data cleaning, feature engineering, data visualization and machine learning.